 Keeping mementos of your baby can help the grieving process.
-We can provide these for you at your request.
+Depending on what stage of pregnancy the loss occurred, we can provide these for you at your request.
 Some of the keepsakes we can provide are:

-- Hand and foot prints
+- Hand and foot prints (if appropriate)

-- Hand and foot impressions
+- > Hand and foot impressions

 - Photographs

 - Lock of hair (if appropriate)

 - Name bands

 - Umbilical cord clip (if available)

-- Cot card